sumibi-yakitori/sumibi-yakitori/README.md

 - I develop business software and indie games.
   - **These days, I spend more time writing stories and pixel art than writing code.**
 - I do most of my work in a secret Git server. so those activities don't show up in my GitHub account activities.

-The development of the game itself has been slow, but I've been using Rust, [iced](https://github.com/iced-rs/iced), and [tetra](https://github.com/17cupsofcoffee/tetra) to create several in-house tools for game development, some of which are listed below.
+  - The development of the game itself has been slow, but I've been using Rust, [iced](https://github.com/iced-rs/iced), and [tetra](https://github.com/17cupsofcoffee/tetra) to create several in-house tools., some of which are listed below.

 **File manager**